Last Updated on July 21, 2022 by Laura Turner

 Medical school is a place in which you will grow as a person and as a professional.
 You will be challenged to study more than you thought possible and pick yourself up when you fall down.
 The massive amounts of knowledge you need to learn in a short period of time makes medical school one of the most challenging professional schools out there.

 I like to think of medical school as a roller coaster.
-Each medical student who enters is happy and even eager to study but as the months drag on, the studying gets old and you say to yourself, “I cannot wait until all this studying is over!“ As a new physician, I have experienced the sleeplessness, the long arduous hours of studying, the multiple stops at Starbucks and more.
+Each medical student who enters is happy and even eager to study but as the months drag on, the studying gets old and you say to yourself, “I cannot wait until all this studying is over!“ As a new physician, I have experienced sleeplessness, the long arduous hours of studying, multiple stops at Starbucks, and more.
 Here’s my overview of the realities of attending medical school.

 Types of Schools

 Two types of medical schools exist: Allopathic Medical Schools and Osteopathic Medical Schools.
 Allopathic medical schools confer an M.D. degree and Osteopathic medical schools confer a D.O. degree.
-Both schools train its students to become fully licensed to practice medicine and prescribe medications.
+Both schools train their students to become fully licensed to practice medicine and prescribe medications.
 Both doctors see patients and become investigators of the body as they try to find out why their patients are sick.

 What’s the difference?
 Osteopathic Physicians learn osteopathic manipulative treatment, using their hands to help diagnose and treat different diseases.

 The problem-based learning method consists of a group of med students working together to solve a patient case.
-For example, you are presented with a hypothetical 45 year old man with a history of heart disease and high cholesterol.
+For example, you are presented with a hypothetical 45-year-old man with a history of heart disease and high cholesterol.
 He travels from New York to California on a business trip.
-Upon landing he experiences excruciating right leg pain.
+Upon landing, he experiences excruciating right leg pain.
 Problem-based learning focuses on exploring this case and diagnosing this patient.
-A physician-moderator typically sits in to guide and create the dynamic of the group.
+A physician moderator typically sits in to guide and create the dynamic of the group.

 Schools may have a traditional or system-based curriculum.
 A systems-based curriculum means that all your classes are divided up by body system.
-For example: Month one may be about the cardiovascular system, month two may be about the gastrointestinal system and month three may be about the reproductive system and so on.
+For example, month one may be about the cardiovascular system, month two may be about the gastrointestinal system and month three may be about the reproductive system, and so on.

 Your MS-1 (Medical Student 1) year will be your most difficult year of med school.
 Year one of medical school consists of mostly basic sciences courses, which means LOTS of memorization.
-I detail the major classes below, but medical school also consists of medical ethics courses, OSCEs in which you learn the physical exam and more.
+I detail the major classes below, but medical school also consists of medical ethics courses, OSCEs in which you learn the physical exam, and more.
 OSCEs refer to Objective Structured Clinical Exams in which you are presented with various hypothetical patient scenarios.
 An actor portrays a patient with a certain clinical disease and you are expected to obtain a thorough medical history and physical examination in the allotted time period.

 Different medical schools structure their gross anatomy courses differently: Some medical schools have gross anatomy every day while other medical schools opt to hold the course three times a week.
 The course itself can last three months to one year.

-Here, you will learn the wonders of the human body from the cranial nerves, brachial plexus and mediastinum to the femur, humerus and orbicularis oculi muscle in your eye.
+Here, you will learn the wonders of the human body from the cranial nerves, brachial plexus, and mediastinum to the femur, humerus, and orbicularis oculi muscle in your eye.
 I’m not gonna lie, gross anatomy is a tough class.
 You have to keep up with the reading or else you will be behind.
 Study in groups if you like learning with a group of people.

 Histology is the study of cells in the human body.
 This, too, consists of a lecture and lab component.
 Oftentimes, you will take histology and gross anatomy together, especially if your medical school is systems-based.
-Lab consists of looking at slides in the microscope.
+The lab consists of looking at slides in the microscope.
 I loved histology but didn’t appreciate gross anatomy until I was done with it!

 Year two of medical school is typically clinical-based.
 Here you will learn a handful of the diseases you will encounter in the hospital, such as: